Saint Paul Union Depot: Special events

 Since opening in late 2012, the Depot has hosted a number of events including yoga classes, weddings, seasonal farmers markets, art galas, and holiday tree lighting ceremonies among other various public and private events.

 In December 2014, for the first time in nearly 50 years, an active steam locomotive returned to St. Paul Union Depot.
 Milwaukee Road 261 and some historic passenger cars, decorated as the "North Pole Express" ran short excursions to and from the depot.
 It was determined to be an overwhelming success and has continued every year since (as of 2022).
 In 2014 and 2015 Canadian Pacific's traveling Holiday Train made a stop at the depot.

 On December 9, 2017, Metro Transit and BNSF operated a "free to ride" Northstar Holiday Train between Big Lake and St. Paul Union Depot.
 The event continued in 2018 and 2019, before discontinuing in 2020 due to the COVID-19 pandemic.

 In 2019, as part of Union Pacific's "Great Race Across the Midwest" tour, Union Pacific 4014, made multiple stops at Union Depot for display before touring around other midwest states including Iowa, Minnesota, and Wisconsin.

+In 2024, Canadian Pacific 2816 stopped here as part of its Final Spike Tour to Mexico City.